CelineKaslin/CV/README.md

 I have always worked with a team, and I have always be the one trying to make all the person understand what was going on.

 For example, when I was nurse and that we have an issue with some lack of material to work, I was the one going to the hierarchy  to speak about what we were missing and to explain why we needed those specifics things.
-I was then going back to the team to let them know what was the point of view about  it of our superior and which solution they were trying to give.
+I was then going back to the team to let them know what was the point of view about  it of our superior and which solution they were trying to give.<br/>
-It was the same if it has a conflict between 2 different team working on different hours or, a recurrent issue with a patient, I was always trying to establish the communication between everyone and to clarify all the point of view, to be able to reach a point where everyone get the point of the other to get to an agreement and to fix the problem.
+It was the same if it has a conflict between 2 different team working on different hours or, a recurrent issue with a patient, I was always trying to establish the communication between everyone and to clarify all the point of view, to be able to reach a point where everyone get the point of the other to get to an agreement and to fix the problem.<br/>
 I always communicated with my colleague as well, about sharing the best practise, comparing what we were doing and trying to figure out what was the best.

-I have liked to be the communication link between different team.
+I have liked to be the communication link between different team.<br/>
 I guess that when you work as a nurse and then customer service, you focus on listen, understand, and bring solutions to people and you develop solid communication skills.

 **Organisation**

 I have always been organised in my personal life and even more in my work life.
 I like to have a "task program" in my head in how to structure my working day.

 In my previous position as an international booking consultant, I was helping students to find an accommodation for their year of study.
 I have started in this role in July 2017 , so summer, which is the peak season.
-It means that we had to deal with a huge amount of phone call and request, and had at the same time to be able to contact the properties to satisfy the request of the students and make them book.
+It means that we had to deal with a huge amount of phone call and request, and had at the same time to be able to contact the properties to satisfy the request of the students and make them book.<br/>
 This part of the year is the busiest one and you need to be well organised if you want to be able to treat and get in touch with all the opportunities that you have in your pipeline every day(around 120 per day).

-My contract in the company was non permanent, and I was supposed to work just for the peak season, but at the end of my contract, one of the reason they explained to me that they kept me as permanent was that I am very organised.
+My contract in the company was non permanent, and I was supposed to work just for the peak season, but at the end of my contract, one of the reason they explained to me that they kept me as permanent was that I am very organised.<br/>
 They pointed that I managed to start and handle it in the hardest period of the year because they noticed that I was faster than other to work because my work organisation was really good.